 Please note: High quality soldering irons, especially temperature controlled irons, will often come with their own stand included in the box so if you are purchasing a new iron, check before you spend more than you need by buying one separately.
-(The Atten Base Stations all include an excellent stand).
+(The Hakko FX888 and Fx950/1 irons both include an excellent stand).

-A damp sponge and an activated brass wool tip cleaner.
+A Damp sponge and an activated brass wool tip cleaner.

-The sponge will keep the tip shiny and clean while it is turned on between solder tasks.
+The sponge: this will keep the tip shiny and clean while it is turned on between solder tasks.